 I am primarily a self-taught artist.
 I have had a modest amount of instruction during a short course at the Victorian College of the Arts in Melbourne.

 Why do you make this type of art?

-The artworks are an integral part of my quest to discover 'Who am I?' beyond the body, mind, and emotions.
+The artworks are an integral part of my self-expression.
 Each piece captures a moment in time along the journey.

 What inspires you to paint?

 Mostly, inspiration comes from within.
 Sometimes, I am moved by artful images or interesting works by other artists.

 What would you like to say to your audience?